svenko99/alfred-genius/README.md

 ## Installation

-1. Download the "Genius Lyrics Finder" workflow from the [GitHub repository](https://github.com/example/lyrics-finder-workflow).
+1. Download the "Genius Lyrics Finder" workflow from the [⤓ GitHub repository](https://github.com/svenko99/aalfred-genius/releases/latest/download/Genius.Lyrics.Finder.alfredworkflow).
 2. Double-click the downloaded file to install it in Alfred.

 ## Usage